JanisBirznieks/Autonomous-Sundial/README.md

 This is an academic project submitted as part of a final coursework requirement.
 The repository is currently **private** and shared for review purposes only.

-Future public release or licensing terms will be determined at a later stage.